Maximilian5189/backend-for-my-first-react-app/README.md

 # Test
 Basic local url: localhost:8000

 As a backend, there is no graphical interface implemented.
-The application serves solely the purpose to provide routes with data to a frontend.
+The application serves solely the purpose to provide routes with data to a frontend (https://github.com/Maximilian5189/React-frontend).
 The route testing is described  in the following.

+# Configure the app
+To test locally, a .env file has to be added in the main folder:
+`DB_CONNECTION=<ADD CONNECTIONSTRING>
+JWT_KEY=<ADD JWT KEY>`

+## Connect to MongoDB
+The app will only work, if connected to a database.
+For that purpose, add a connection string to a .env file in the main folder (Get a mongo DB connection string: https://mongoosejs.com/docs/connections.html)

+## Add a JWT key
+The app relies on authentifcation via tokens, therefore JWT has to be configured.
+See https://jwt.io/introduction/

 # Get Routes:
 * /user (Auth needed - see below)